 What finally pushed me to purchase was the realization that I was using my regular oven to cook relatively small amounts of food time and again.
 In the warmer Summer months, I hate switching this monster on, only for my AC to have to then work all that harder to keep the house cool.

-After reading more reviews than is sensible, I finally decided to splash my cash on this particular unit from Cosori (Cosori Air Fryer on Amazon).
+After reading more reviews than is sensible, I finally decided to splash my cash on this particular unit from Cosori (Cosori Air Fryer on Amazon affiliate link).
 The 5.8QT size seemed to be more than enough for our two person household, and I didnt want a mammoth appliance.

 Out of the box I was quite impressed, the packaging is reminiscent of an Apple product – there’s definitely a high quality feel as you unbox.
 Alongside the user manual there’s a quick cheat sheet for common foods and also a fairly decent cookbook to get you started with ideas.